 Le français followed by a version in English y una versión alternativa en español.
-All these texts, and especially the English and Spanish, were substantially revised in May 2023 (more than a year after the original posting).
+All these texts, and especially the English and Spanish, were substantially revised on several separate occasions in 2023 and 2024, more than a year after the original posting.

 When I was first working on these poemínimos (short poems), I happened on Susan McLean’s wonderful translations into English of short poems (“epigrams”) by the Spanish-Roman poet Martial.
 Two (hardly surrealistic) samples may be found below at Martial.

-« Que tu me le dises » y était parmi
+« Que disait-elle ? » y était parmi

 English